-17.6 Employee not taken to be on paid Annual Leave at Certain Times a) Where annual leave is proposed to be given and taken during the Christmas and New Year holidays.
-The Company will consult with its Employees no later than 31 October in each year in order to fix the commencing and finishing dates for the forthcoming Christmas -New Year period of leave.
+17.6 Employee not taken to be on paid Annual Leave at Certain Times in order to fix the commencing and finishing dates for the forthcoming Christmas -New Year period of leave.

 If the period during which an Employee takes paid annual leave includes a period of other leave e.g. a scheduled RDO, personal leave, or a period of absence for community service leave, the Employee is taken not to be on paid annual leave for the period of that other leave of absence.